 When it comes to analytics, it is important to take a note of another useful tool from Azure, which is Azure Application Insights.
 Once you release your software, you can increase your product confidence and address issues in real-time using Azure Application Insights.

-How to tie everything together on Azure DevOps (Traceability)?
+How to tie everything together (Traceability)?

 One of the core value-added features that Azure DevOps offers is traceability.
 Everything is traceable.
 You start with your work item, which is linked to your branches and your commits and pull requests.
 The pull requests and builds are related and builds are referenced in releases.
 So, when you do an automatic unit test, it generates a test run result, which is associated with a build.
 So when you’re trying to debug an issue and trying to figure out what caused it, you can figure out which build and which commit it was happening in, which work item it was linked to etc. When you run an organization the easy part is writing the code, the hard part is maintaining and debugging and tracking it.
 Imagine how efficient this makes you.